OpenIndiana/oi-docs/docs/misc/oi-docs.md

 In a nutshell, if you think your contribution can be helpful to the greater OpenIndiana community, we'll be happy to review it.
 For further information, please see the contribution pages found elsewhere on this site.

+## Providing feedback

+Community feedback is critical to the growth and development of the OpenIndiana Docs website.
+To make a suggestion or report a problem with a document, please make your request by submitting a [Github issue](https://github.com/OpenIndiana/oi-docs/issues).

+The docs team can also be reached via email: _**docs at openindiana.org**_.